You have questions about converting to a Roth IRA. Let's get to the answers.

 Can I move my converted retirement assets into an existing Roth IRA?

 Do I have to take the required minimum distribution from my IRA before I convert it to a Roth IRA?

 Once you reach age 70 1/2, you have to take the distribution each year.
-The required minimum distribution rules were waived in 2009, but they are back in force.

 Is there a deadline for conversion?

 No, you can convert your IRA at any time.
 You have to complete the conversion by December 31 to include the income in the current tax year; otherwise, the income will be included in the next year.

 Can I make contributions to my converted Roth IRA account?

 You must have earned income.
 In addition, in 2017, you must have a modified adjusted gross income of $186,000 or less for married couples filing jointly, or $118,000 or less if you are single or head of household.
 In 2018, you must have a modified adjusted gross income of $189,000 or less for married couples filing jointly, or $120,000 or less if you are single or head of household.

 For more details, visit the IRS website.